FREQUENTLY ASKED QUESTIONS

 What is Van Wilgen Grown?

 Van Wilgen Grown is our own line of plants that are grown right here on our farm and greenhouse.
 It does not get any more local than that!
-For a full background and information on what makes VW Grown special click on the Van Wilgen Grown icon on the homepage.
+For more information on what makes VW Grown special click here.

 Do you have pots?